heikestein/heikestein.github.io/pages/cv.md

 ### Short version

-- starting 2025: Principal investigator at the Institute for Intelligent Systems and Robotics, Sorbonne Université (CNRS, chargée de recherche)
+- since 2025: Principal investigator at the Institute for Intelligent Systems and Robotics, Sorbonne Université (CNRS, chargée de recherche)

 - 2020 - 24: Postdoc at ENS Paris in Alex Cayco-Gajic's lab (EMBO fellow)